GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 - If you are on site in Hawai'i please remember to bring a device with you that can run Gather (either in app or browser) to see the posters and talks.
 - If you have trouble with Gather Town's screen sharing, audio, or video, see [their troubleshooting page](https://support.gather.town/hc/en-us/articles/15910394815508-Troubleshooting-Checklist-Audio-Video-and-Performance-Issues).

 **N.B.
-You should have received a link for the Gather Town Space via email, if you have not, please ask [Charles Martin](mailto:charles.martin@anu.edu.au)**
+You should have received a link for the Gather Town Space via email.**

 Please note that the organisers (Charles, Greg, Mary Lou, Anna, and Michael) will **not be onsite**.
 If you don't log into our gather space, we won't be able to find you so make sure you test out Gather and have a device with you whether you are remote or onsite.